What is ISPS?

 The ISPS code consists of three security levels, and they are:

-Security Level One - Normal: This is the normal level of security that ships and port facilities operate under.
-At this time, there are minimum protective measures that need to be maintained.
-Here are some of the action plans:
+Security Level One (Normal): The standard level of security that ships and port facilities operate under.
+At this level, there are minimum protective measures that need to be maintained.

 - Ship and port operations are carried out in a general/normal manner.